Apprenticeship Levy Explained

 2. The Apprenticeship Levy & SMEs

 Employers with a wage bill less than £3 million (usually businesses with under 50 members of PAYE staff) do not have to pay the Apprenticeship Levy.
-However, these businesses are able to access funding for up to 10 apprentices with the government contributing 95% towards the cost of Apprenticeship training.
+However, these businesses are able to access funding for apprentices with the government contributing 95% towards the cost of Apprenticeship training.

-To find out more about funding apprenticeships, please visit our recent blog post: http://www.wtpn.org.uk/take-5-apprenticeship-funding-explained
+To find out more about funding apprenticeships for small businesses, please visit this page: http://www.wtpn.org.uk/take-5-apprenticeship-funding-explained

 3. The Apprenticeship Service (TAS)

-To manage Apprenticeship Levy payments and see how much is currently in your levy pot, employers must register for an online account via the Government’s apprenticeship service website, also known as TAS.
+To manage Apprenticeship Levy payments and see how much is currently in your levy pot, employers must register for an online account via the Government’s online apprenticeship portal, also known as The Apprenticeship Service.
 Information on how to set up an online account can be found on their website: https://www.gov.uk/guidance/manage-apprenticeship-funds

 4. What happens to unspent Apprenticeship Levy funds?